The Best of … Cornish Beaches

 As most would agree, when the schools break up for the holidays, it can get a little crazy wherever you are, whether it’s on the roads, shopping amongst the hustle and bustle in town or even at the beach.
 It’s a time when the fun commences, beaches are buzzing with children who are longing for days covered in sand and splashing around in the sea.
 The two go hand in hand!
 Porthcurno, a beach located in the south-west of Cornwall, is a spot of natural beauty and is perfect for all families.
 What’s unique about Porthcurno (other than starring in Poldark!) is the stream that runs down one side of the beach, it’s an ideal haven for the little ones to stay occupied while the parents kick back and relax with a good book!
 And as the sun begins to roll behind the Atlantic, stay into the evening to witness an incredible transformation.
 The open-air Minack theatre begins to take centre stage, and the cliff tops of Porthcurno are set alight with vibrant colours and illuminating lights.
 Get comfy as you absorb the breath-taking views, spellbinding sunsets and enjoy the entertaining musicals, operas and flawless dramas.
 You may even see the occasional dolphin or basking shark swimming in the Atlantic backdrop!

 From as early as I can remember, I have always loved being at the beach.
 Close to home, a beach I visit most weeks is Swanpool, situated between Gyllyngvase and Maenporth.
-What’s amazing about Swanpool is the velvet soft sands and clear blue turquoise waters that are pinched between two cliff edges, providing shelter from the elements for anyone seeking a chestnut-brown tan this summer.
+What’s impressive about Swanpool is the soft velvet sands and clear blue turquoise waters that are pinched between two cliff edges, providing shelter from the elements for anyone seeking a chestnut-brown tan this summer.
 The beach also hosts perfect snorkelling waters, wherein past summers this has been a personal favourite activity of mine, exploring the wonderful and plentiful marine life.
-Swanpool is a beach that’s thriving with activity, where you can enjoy paddleboarding, kayaking and snorkelling all in one day!
+Swanpool is a beach that’s thriving with activity, where you can enjoy paddle boarding, kayaking and snorkelling all in one day!